PAIR-code/lit/website/src/tutorials/text-salience.md

 All methods calculate salience, but there are subtle differences in their approaches towards calculating a salience score for each token.
-Grad L2 Norm only produces absolute salience scores while other methods like Grad &dot; Input (and also Integrated Gradients and LIME) produce signed values, leading to an improved interpretation of whether a token has positive or negative influence on the prediction.
+Grad L2 Norm only produces absolute salience scores while other methods like Grad · Input (and also Integrated Gradients and LIME) produce signed values, leading to an improved interpretation of whether a token has positive or negative influence on the prediction.